jmaximusix/jellyfin-clipper/Readme.md

 #### Audio-Index
 This can be used to select the desired audio track if multiple are present.
 Useful for multilanguage content.
 By default this is set to 1 (which means using the default one).

+#### Codec
+Select between h264 and h265 codecs.
+By default h265 is used because of better image quality at the same bitrate.